-On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 50% of our planning materiality, namely €6.0m.
-We have set performance materiality at this percentage due to this being an initial audit engagement.
+On the basis of our risk assessments, together with our assessment of the Company's overall control environment, our judgement was that performance materiality was 75% (2022: 50%) of our planning materiality, namely €8.9 million (2022: €6.0 million).
+We have set performance materiality at this percentage based on our past experience of the risk of misstatements, both corrected and uncorrected.